-- (f) acknowledges and agrees that the Partnership and Espresso will rely upon the truth and accuracy of the foregoing acknowledgements, representations and agreements and agrees that if any of the acknowledgments, representations or agreements deemed to have been made by its purchase of the Units are no longer accurate, it will promptly notify the Partnership and Espresso. - (g) In addition, each purchaser of Units and any ultimate purchaser for which such purchaser is acting as agent will be deemed to have represented to the Partnership that such purchaser acknowledges that its name and other specified information, including the dollar value of the purchase and number of Units it has purchased, may be disclosed to Canadian securities regulatory authorities.
+- (f) acknowledges and agrees that the Partnership and Espresso will rely upon the truth and accuracy of the foregoing acknowledgements, representations and agreements and agrees that if any of the acknowledgments, representations or agreements deemed to have been made by its purchase of the Units are no longer accurate, it will promptly notify the Partnership and Espresso. - In addition, each purchaser of Units and any ultimate purchaser for which such purchaser is acting as agent will be deemed to have represented to the Partnership that such purchaser acknowledges that its name and other specified information, including the dollar value of the purchase and number of Units it has purchased, may be disclosed to Canadian securities regulatory authorities.
 This information will not be placed on the public file of any Canadian securities regulatory authority, however, freedom of information legislation may require the securities regulatory authority to make this information available if requested, and the subscriber consents to such disclosure of this information.
 Such subscriber's personal information is being collected on behalf of and used by the securities regulatory authority in the subscriber's jurisdiction of residence under the authority granted in securities legislation for the purpose of the administration and enforcement of securities legislation.
-If a subscriber should contact the securities regulatory authority in the subscriber's jurisdiction at the address listed at the end of the subscription agreement.
+If a subscriber has any questions about the collection and use of this information, such subscriber should contact the securities regulatory authority in the subscriber's jurisdiction at the address listed at the end of the subscription agreement.